saugup-12/devops-kubernetes-ansible-azure/README.md

 ## Azure Cloud Provider Support
 The Azure cloud provider as found in 1.5. (as of writing, not released yet) is fully supported and configured.
 This includes Persistent Volumes, Dynamic Disk Provisioning and Azure Load Balancers.
 It also includes networking based on Azure route tables, which means that you do NOT have to install Weave or any other network addon.

-## Addon's
+## Addons
-The Ansible role "addons" installs some common addons that I thought may be useful.
-A role is the Ansible way of bundling automation content and making it reusable.
+The Ansible role "addons" installs some common addons that we thought may be useful.
 The manifests found in the template directory are copied from the Kubernetes repository.

-1. Cluster-monitoring
+1. cluster-monitoring
-2. Dashboard
+2. dashboard
-3. Fluentd-elasticsearch
+3. fluentd-elasticsearch
-4. Weave-net (currently disabled as we don't need it thanks to the Azure cloud provider)
+4. weave-net (currently disabled as we don't need it thanks to the Azure cloud provider)
-5. Weave-scope (currently disabled due to the overhead)
+5. weave-scope (currently disabled due to the overhead)
-6. Registry
+6. registry
-7. Traefik-ingress-controller
+7. traefik-ingress-controller

 Its planed to make the addon installation more flexible and configurable.